douglasFranco/quotation-app-backend/README.md

 ### `npm run dev`

-Runs the app in the development mode.<br /> on PORT 3003.
+Runs the app in the development mode on PORT 3003.